Spring23BuildingGameEngines/monorepo-phigarcia/Assignment2_SDL_Pong/README.md

 # Your Information

-*TODO*: Please edit the following information in your assignment

-* Name:
+* Name: Phi Garcia
-* How many hours did it take you to complete this assignment?
+* How many hours did it take you to complete this assignment? ~15
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+  * Had friends look at my code as rubber-duckys, went to OH with both TA and Professor
 * Did you use any external resources?
-  * (tbd if any)
-  * (tbd if any)
-  * (tbd if any)
+  * Austin Morlan Pong Clone
+  * Shah's video tutorials!
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?
+  * I enjoyed adding textures to my assignment, even if I didn't fully get the ball rendering correctly

 # Assignment